 What should you do when you see bullying going on?
 Should you take sides?
 Should you defend the victim?

 Our friend, Brooks Gibbs, is here to give us some practical advice that answers these questions.
 Gibbs is a youth crisis counselor, bullying expert, youth speaker, author of Love is Greater Than Hate, and friend of TheHopeLine.
-He offers a unique and important perspective on what you should do when you see bullying occuring, and how you can be a part of bullying intervention.
+He offers a unique and important perspective on what you should do when you see bullying occurring, and how you can be a part of bullying intervention.

 How should I Intervene if I see Bullying Happening?